pyodide/pyodide/docs/building_from_sources.md

 ## Partial builds

-To build a subset of available packages in pyodide, set the environement variable `PYODIDE_PACKAGES` to a comma separated list of packages.
+To build a subset of available packages in pyodide, set the environment variable `PYODIDE_PACKAGES` to a comma separated list of packages.
 For instance,